bshahid331/scout-surf/README.md

 # App made with poof.new

+App is live at [scout.surf](https://scout.surf)

 This is a React application built with Vite, TypeScript, and Tailwind CSS.
 It includes a modern development setup with ESLint, Prettier, and various UI components.

+# Notes

+The app is currenlty using USDC on mainnet due to limitations with the Corbits facilatior.
+We tried manually patching the SDK with CASH but that did not work.
+We are working on getting CASH working fully.

 ## Getting Started